Avastin® Treatment of Colorectal Cancer

-Avastin belongs to a group of drugs called monoclonal antibodies.
+Avastin belongs to a group of drugs called monoclonal antibodies and is referred to as an angiogenesis inhibitor.
 Avastin produces its anticancer effects by targeting and binding to vascular endothelial growth factor (VEGF) and preventing the interaction of VEGF with its receptors.

 VEGF, a type of protein, is important in a process leading to cellular growth, replication and spread, and new blood vessel formation.
 Avastin binds to VEGF and inhibits its normal effects.
 It reduces the growth and spread of cancer cells by inhibiting the growth of new blood vessels, making it harder for the tumor to grow.